prog4biol/pfb2023/workshops/NGS/README.md

 15. Extract CDS features present in `Ecoli.gff3` and create a new GFF3 file, then use `bedtools intersect` to determine:
     - How many SNPs and InDels intersect these CDS features?
     - How many InDels might cause frameshifts?
-(Write a script)
+Write a script to read the VCF file and print out frameshift InDels to a new VCF.
+    - If there are frameshifts, which genes are they affecting?